-When I went to the farmers” market a couple of weeks ago, I bought a hug piece of pumpkin about four kilos.
-After making this pie, I also made Kolokotes (a Cypriot pastry with pumpkin) and used it to make the dish for the Royal Joust, which will be my next post.
+When I went to the farmers’ market a couple of weeks ago, I bought a hug piece of pumpkin about four kilos.
+After making this pie, I also made Kolokotes (a Cypriot pastry with pumpkin) and used it to make Veal in Dark Beer with a Sweet and Sour Pumpkin Sauce.

-Kolokythopita is a Greek savory pie made with fresh myzithra cheese from Chania, Crete.
-I made a new recipe using these two ingredients and avoided using eggs.
-I flavoured it with fennel and I added the rice to absorb any juices from the pumpkin, as I do with kolokotes.
-Myzithra is a low fat Greek cheese and it is not salty.
-It has a slighty sour taste and it pairs wonderfully with the sweet pumpkin.
-If you cannot find fresh myzithra you may substitute it with anthotyro or anari.
-Feta may also be used but it will be slightly saltier and of course it is a full fat cheese.
+To make this new recipe apart from butternut squash and xinomyzithra, I flavoured it with fennel and I added the rice to absorb any juices from the pumpkin, as I do with kolokotes.
+Xinomyzithra is a low fat Greek cheese and it is not salty.
+It has a slightly sour taste and it pairs wonderfully with the sweet pumpkin.
+If you cannot find fresh xinomyzithra you may substitute it with a mixture of anthotyro and feta.

 - 1 tablespoon black sesame seeds for sprinkling on top

 - Extra olive oil for brushing the phyllos